ole1986/a3-admintoolkit/@MissionFile/README.md

 		/**
 		 * Usage: "<Your Mod Title>", "<YourModFileWithoutExt>.sqf"
 		 */
-		/* Example for "ExileMod" using the "atk\ExileMod.sqf" */
+		/* Example for "ExileMod" using the "atk\extensions\ExileMod.sqf" */
 	};

 	/* 4 Quick buttons allowing to add any action you want - See example below*/